IanMercer/pi-sniffer/RaspberrySetup.md

 7. The first time you connect use `pi` as the user and `raspberry` as the password.

-8. Change the default password for the pi user.
+8. Change the default password for the pi user using `passwd`.

-9. Run `raspi-config` and resize the partition to fill the SD card.
+9. Run `raspi-config` and perform the following steps:

+    a. resize the partition to fill the SD card.
+    b. change the host name
+    c. set the timezone

+Reboot after this.

+10. Some of the above steps can be carried out at the command line instead, e.g.

-10. Change the hostname and hosts by replacing `raspberrypi` with your chosen name in both of these locations, and reboot:
+    a.
+Change the hostname and hosts by replacing `raspberrypi` with your chosen name in both of these locations, and reboot:

 ````